Add your header text here

 If aeronautical and airport management and direction refers to specialized training in the organization of air transport companies, this is where this analysis should be based.

-A complete listing of the various air transport companies that exist is an impossible task, so we will limit ourselves to grouping them into the following areas: airport managers, airlines, companies specialized in air navigation management understood in a broad sense, aircraft manufacturers, law firms with expertise in aviation law and the companies clients or suppliers of all of the above.
+A complete enumeration of the various air transport companies that exist is an impossible task, so we will limit ourselves to grouping them into the following areas: airport managers, airlines, companies specialized in air navigation management understood in a broad sense, aircraft manufacturers, law firms expert in aeronautical law, and client or supplier companies of all the above.
 The framework of analysis is therefore extremely broad and therefore despite being a specialized training, the job offers and career opportunities are many.

 Due to the nature of the air transport business, all these companies are usually large companies in terms of turnover and employees.
 This does not mean that there are no SMEs in the sector, but that the average in general reports a large size and with a very representative international component.
 Verbigratia, when in the context of airlines we use the term low cost to define a company with low production costs, these are tremendously high compared to other sectors.
 Let’s take the Ryanair airline as an example.
 On its own website we can identify the following numbers: 36 connected countries, 87 bases in Europe, 400 new Boeing aircraft, 13,000 employees, 8.6 million customers…

-In the aircraft manufacturing sector we can find the company Airbus .
-Airbus da empleo a unas 63.000 personas en 16 lugares de cuatro países.
+In the aircraft manufacturing sector we can find the company Airbus.
+Airbus employs some 63,000 people at 16 locations in four countries.

 Companies such as AENA in the airport area have figures that speak for themselves: 249.2 million passengers, 24510 million euros of market capitalization.